unused/react-native-workshop/presentation/presentation.md

 ## Props and State

+Components have...

-- Immutable Props (JavaScript has no immutables!)
+  - Immutable Props, Note: JavaScript has no immutables!
   - State via Store

 ## Templates via JSX